Tu1026/Java-Budget-Managment-App/README.md

 financial life into account including mortgages, cars, stock, and more is exciting.
 With every wider use of **apple pay/ google pay** this application can eventually be designed to take data from those paying methods so people don’t have to manually enter their spending.

+### User Stories

+- As a user, I want to be able to add a purchase to a spendingCategory (food, drinks, etc)
+- As a user, I want to be able to see the total sum of money spend in one spending Category
+- As a user, I want to be able to add money to savings
+- As a user, I want to be able to have a monthly report of spending and savings.